It’s so easy to enjoy oil-free vegan cooking in an air fryer.

 - stuffed mushrooms

-- eggplant and tomato salad inspired from Italy
+- eggplant and tomato salad inspired by Italian cuisine

 - broccoli spears